 - plant fibers

-Finding the sweet spot for an ideal balance between flavors and bitterness is crucial. (a sign Scott Rao and James Hoffmann both link to over-extraction) Coffee inherently has some bitterness due to compounds like caffeine and chlorogenic acid.
+Finding the sweet spot for an ideal balance between flavors and bitterness is crucial.
+Coffee inherently has some bitterness due to compounds like caffeine and chlorogenic acid.
 However, using excessively hot water can extract too many bitter flavors, overwhelming the delicate notes and resulting in a poor cup.
+Both Scott Rao and James Hoffmann have noted that a bitter, astringent finish is a clear sign of over-extraction.

 For optimal extraction, aiming for a full-bodied cup without an unpleasant aftertaste, the ideal brewing temperature is between 195°F and 205°F (90.6°C to 96.1°C), as recommended by the Specialty Coffee Association.
 This temperature should be paired with an extraction time of about 4 minutes.